codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 :::tip Codat recommends Link SDK

-Instead of Hosted Link, Codat recommends using the [Link SDK](/auth-flow/authorize-embedded-link) to fully embed our flexible, white-labeled auth flow in your application.
+Instead of Hosted Link, use the [Link SDK](/auth-flow/authorize-embedded-link) to fully embed our flexible, white-labeled auth flow in your application.
 You will benefit from our extensive experience combined with authorization best practices, providing your users with a native feel of the auth flow.

 :::

+## Overview

-With Hosted Link, you can choose how you want your customers to start their authorization journey while benefitting from an out-of-the-box solution built, provided, and hosted by Codat.
+Choose Hosted Link to use an out-of-the-box authorization solution built, provided, and hosted by Codat.
 To connect your customers' financial software, you can:

-- integrate the Hosted Link auth flow into the user interface of your existing app, or
+- Integrate the Hosted Link auth flow into the user interface of your existing app, or
-- initiate the authorization journey by sharing your Hosted Link URL.
+- Initiate the authorization journey by sharing your Hosted Link URL.

 ![](/img/link/link-banner.png)

-## Integrate the Hosted Link flow into your app
+## Integrate the flow into your app

-1. First, you need to create a Codat company for your SMB.
-We recommend doing that simultaneously as your SMB user signs up within your app.
-That allows you to track their connection status from day one.
-To create a company, follow the steps in [Managing companies](/using-the-api/managing-companies).
+First, create a company to represent your SMB in Codat.
+We recommend doing that at the time your SMB user signs up within your app.
+This way, you can track their connection status from day one.

+To create a new company, use the [Create company](/platform-api#/operations/create-company) endpoint and provide a name for the company in the request body.
+For details on managing and deleting existing companies, review [Manage companies with our API](/using-the-api/managing-companies).

-:::caution Use your merchant ID for the company name
+:::tip Use your customer's ID for the company name

-We recommend that you populate the name value with the ID that you use for the merchant in **your** internal system so that it’s easier to identify the Codat company that corresponds to your record of the merchant.
+For the company `name` parameter, we recommend you pass the ID that you use for the customer in **your** internal system.
+This makes it easier to identify the Codat company that corresponds to your record of the customer.
 :::

-2. From the response to the request, retain the following parameters:
+From the response to the request, retain the following parameters:

    - `companyId`, because you will need it for directing your customers to Link and managing their connections;
    - `redirect` URL value, because you will use this URL in your app to direct the customer to start their Link journey.